Mary Elizabeth McDonough

 Mary Elizabeth McDonough (born May 4, 1961), sometimes credited as Mary Beth McDonough, is an American actress and writer, best known for her role as Erin Walton on The Waltons from 1972 to 1981, and several subsequent made-for-television reunion films in later decades.

 Early life

 McDonough was born on May 4, 1961 in the Van Nuys section of Los Angeles, California, the third of four children to Lawrence and Elizabeth (née Murray) McDonough.
 Her father was an Irish American ex-United States Navy from Nebraska, while her mother was from La Junta, Colorado.
 McDonough was raised in the Roman Catholic Church, in what she described as a working-class family.
-She and her siblings were raised in the Northridge section of Los Angeles, and attended the Our Lady of Lourdes School on South Eastman Avenue in East Los Angeles.
+She and her siblings were raised in the Northridge section of Los Angeles, and attended the Our Lady of Lourdes School in Northridge.
 McDonough was an active theater student, and became interested in acting in elementary school.